plasticmacaroni/bg3-missables/checklist.md

 - Deluxe edition -- portraits: optionally find Fane in The Ruins, Lohse near Nettie in The Emerald Grove, Red Prince in the Waukeen's Rest, Ifan in the Blighted Village, Sebille in the Hag's house, and finally Beast in The Arcane Tower
 - You will meet some hyenas near a broken cart in the upperworld (there will be a cutscene prompting you to react to the dead hyenas)
 - Raphael will show up either during a long rest, or automatically if you haven't rested in a while
-- Clear anything remaining in your quest log for the area (some items will be unresolved, but do whatever's on your map)
+- Clear anything remaining in your quest log for the area (some items will be unresolved, but do whatever's on your map) before going to Act 2
 # Act 2: First Things First
 - Remember if you didn't talk to [Dammon](https://bg3.wiki/wiki/Dammon) in Act 1, do this as soon as you can for [Karlach](https://bg3.wiki/wiki/Karlach)'s poor sake
 - Plan to rescue the prisoners BEFORE Shar's Temple (and the Nightsong questline)